-In addition to pursuing the commercialization of our GABRIEL Connection TechnologyTM and our portfolio of intellectual property, given the scope and importance of the Microsoft litigation to us, we expect to allocate a majority of the proceeds we receive from the cash exercise of warrants issued in our September 2009 private placement transaction towards the fees and expenses associated with the Microsoft litigation.
+In addition to pursuing the commercialization of our GABRIEL Connection Technologytm and our portfolio of intellectual property, given the scope and importance of the Microsoft litigation to us, we expect to allocate a majority of the proceeds we earn from the private placement transaction covered by this prospectus towards the fees and expenses associated with the Microsoft litigation.
 Although we have entered into a fixed fee engagement with McKool Smith on June 9, 2009 to act as our lead counsel in connection with the Microsoft lawsuit, we anticipate that the legal proceedings against Microsoft may continue for several years and may require significant expenditures for legal fees and other expenses.
 In addition, as the McKool Smith litigation team focuses on trial preparation immediately prior to the commencement of the trial in March 2010, we anticipate that our legal fees will increase with such active preparation.
 Although we view the McKool Smith fixed fee arrangement as a positive arrangement and one that will help us manage our expenses in connection with the litigation, we anticipate that our legal fees and other expenses associated with this litigation will be material and will negatively impact our financial condition and results of operations.
 Such impact may result in our inability to continue our business or to pursue other business initiatives not associated with the Microsoft litigation.